urllib3/urllib3/docs/index.rst

    reference/index
    contributing

-Urllib3 is a *sanity-friendly* HTTP client for Python.
-It helps you avoid the inevitable heartache and frustration of lower-level HTTP clients.
-It is the magic beneath the fantastic `Requests <http://python-requests.org/>`_ library.
+Urllib3 is a powerful, *sanity-friendly* HTTP client for Python.
+Much of the Python ecosystem :ref:`already uses <who-uses>` urllib3 and you should too.
+Urllib3 brings many critical features that are missing from the Python standard libraries:
-Notable features include:

 - Thread safe.
 - Connection pooling.